Managers are expected to foster a fun work environment, ensure productivity, inspire employees, and delegate tasks. The list goes on.

 While the ability to lead, delegate, and make quick decisions is critical, when you take a closer look at the characteristics of a good manager, they essentially all boil down to effective communication.

 When managers make themselves available, employees feel heard and valued by the organization.
 This makes it easier to determine areas that need improvement and take actionable steps to foster a better workplace.

-A good manager’s traits include understanding each individual’s role in the success of the business.
+A good manager’s traits include understanding each individual’s role in the business’s success.
 This means managers take responsibility for their actions and the actions of their employees.
 They look for ways to empower their employees and help them develop their skills while becoming more autonomous.

 Everyone struggles with frustration and negativity from time to time — including managers.
-But when a team or employee is really struggling, a manager with a negative mindset will do nothing but fan the flames of despair.
+But when a team or employee struggles, a manager with a negative mindset will do nothing but fan the flames of despair.

-It’s challenging to be motived or excited when you’re around a lot of negativity.
+It’s challenging to be motivated or excited when you’re around negativity.
 Successful managers understand they need to lead by example and infuse their workplace environment with optimism and positive energy in every way possible.